paliocha/RComPlEx-NF/INSTALLATION.md

 # Installation & Setup Guide

-This guide covers installing and setting up the RComPlEx-NG pipeline on your system.
+This guide covers installing and setting up the RComPlEx-NF pipeline on your system.

 ## System Requirements